cloudnc/ngx-sub-form/README.md

 Built for **all your different forms** (tiny to extra large!), this library will deal with all the boilerplate required to use a [`ControlValueAccessor`](https://blog.angularindepth.com/never-again-be-confused-when-implementing-controlvalueaccessor-in-angular-forms-93b9eee9ee83) internally and let you manage your most complex forms in a fast and easy way.

-From creating a small custom input, to breaking down a form into multiple sub components, `ngx-sub-form` will give you a lot of functionalities like better type safety to survive futur refactors (from both `TS` and `HTML`), remapping external data to the shape you need within your form, access nested errors and many more.
+From creating a small custom input, to breaking down a form into multiple sub components, `ngx-sub-form` will give you a lot of functionalities like better type safety to survive future refactors (from both `TS` and `HTML`), remapping external data to the shape you need within your form, access nested errors and many more.
 It'll also save you from passing a `FormGroup` to an `@Input` :pray:.

 It also works particularly well with polymorphic data structures.